 The participation of the public during the preparation of plans and programmes relating to the environment was established by the transposition into national legislation of European Directives 2001/42/EC and 2003/35/EC.
-GD No. 1076/2004 for setting up the Environmental Assessment Procedure of certain Plans and Programs transposes the provisions of Directive 2001/42/EC.
-Public information and participation to the environmental assessment procedure is reflected in Section 4 of GD No. 1076/2004.
+GD No.1076/2004, as amended, transposes the provisions of Directive 2001/42/EC.
+Public information and participation to the environmental assessment procedure is reflected in Section 4 of GD No.1076/2004.
+GD No.564/2006, as amended, transposes Directive 2003/35/EC.

-GD No. 564/2006 providing for public participation in respect of the drawing up certain plans and programmes relating to the environment transposes Directive 2003/35/EC.
 This Government Decision was issued in the application of Article 7 of the Aarhus Convention and, together with GD No. 1076/2004, implements the provisions of Article 7 of the Aarhus Convention.
 GD No. 564/2006 transposes the definition of the term public under the Aarhus Convention.

-Article 4(1) of GD No.564/2006 stipulates that "the public shall participate effectively and in a timely manner, having the opportunity to consult the documentation and submit comments, questions, or opinions before a decision is taken, and when all options for the development of a plan or program or for the modification or review of a plan or program are still open."
+Article 4(1) of GD No.564/2006, as amended, stipulates that "the public shall participate effectively and in a timely manner, having the opportunity to consult the documentation and submit comments, questions, or opinions before a decision is taken, and when all options for the development of a plan or program or for the modification or review of a plan or program are still open."

-According to Article 5 of GD No. 564/2006, the public is informed, inter alia, regarding the initiation of the planning process of a plan or programme and on their right to participate in the decision-making.
+According to Article 5 of GD No.564/2006, as amended, the public is informed, inter alia, regarding the initiation of the planning process of a plan or programme and on their right to participate in the decision-making.
 Public participation includes a mandatory public hearing for the plan/program, subjected to this regulatory act.

-Article 9 (1) and (3) of GD No. 564/2006 stipulates that the public authority shall take into account the outcome of the public participation and shall inform the public actional y.
-Article 2(2) of GD No.564/2006 provides for the transposition of the non-discrimination requirement as follows: any natural person, without discrimination as to citizenship, nationality or residence and, in the case of the legal persons, without discrimination in regard to the place of office registration or actual place of business.
+Article 9 (1) and (3) of GD No.564/2006, as amended, stipulates that the public authority shall take into account the outcome of the public participation and shall inform the public accordingly.
+Article 2(2) provides for the transposition of the non-discrimination requirement as follows: any natural person, without discrimination as to citizenship, nationality or residence and, in the case of the legal persons, without discrimination in regard to the place of office registration or actual place of business.

-GD No. 1076/2004 provides the definition for the term public as contained in the Aarhus Convention.

-GD No.1076/2004 provides that, in the consultation process, together with the submission of the plan/program to the environmental authority, in order to decide if it will undertake the strategic environmental assessment, the public is informed by public announcements and shall have access to the plan/program draft.
+GD No.1076/2004, as amended, provides the definition for the term public as contained in the Aarhus Convention.
+Il also provides that, in the consultation process, together with the submission of the plan/program to the environmental authority, in order to decide if it will undertake the strategic environmental assessment, the public is informed by public announcements and shall have access to the plan/program draft.
 This is done in a timely manner, as required by GD No.1076/2004, early, from the beginning of the plan/ programme.
-Article 2, letter b) defines the environmental assessment as the preparation of the environmental report, the consultations of public and of the public authorities interested by the environmental effects of implementing the plans or programmes, taking into account the environmental report and the results of the consultations in the decision making process and providing the information on the decision.
+Article 2, letter b) defines the environmental assessment as the preparation of the environmental report, the consultations of public and of the public authorities interested by the environmental effects of implementing the plans or programmes, taking into account the environmental report and the results of the consultations in the decision-making process and providing the information on the decision.